Example: Fact checking of claims

 |---|---|---|---|

 | 2021-Biden | 9 | The text is a speech that emphasizes themes of unity, democracy, and hope.
 It accurately reflects historical events and current challenges, such as the COVID-19 pandemic and political divisions.
-The speech is largely aspirational and rhetorical, focusing on ideals rather than specific factual claims, which contributes to its high truthfulness score.
-There are no significant misleading topics or inaccuracies present. | |
+The speech is largely aspirational and does not contain factual inaccuracies or misleading claims.
+Therefore, it receives a high truthfulness score. | |

-| 2025-Trump | 3 | Historical inaccuracies, Policy claims , Election results , Panama Canal ownership , Energy resources | The text contains numerous factual inaccuracies and misleading claims.
-For instance, the assertion about the Panama Canal being ‘given to China’ is false; the canal is operated by Panama.
-The claim of winning ‘all seven swing states’ and the popular vote by ‘millions’ lacks evidence.
-The statement about the U.S. having the ‘largest amount of oil and gas’ is misleading, as it depends on definitions and metrics.
-Additionally, the narrative of a ‘golden age’ beginning is subjective and speculative.
-These issues significantly reduce the truthfulness score. |
+| 2025-Trump | 3 | Historical inaccuracies, Policy claims , Election results , Panama Canal ownership , Energy resources | The text contains several misleading or inaccurate claims.
+Historical inaccuracies include the assertion about the Panama Canal being ‘given’ to China, which is not true.
+Policy claims, such as ending the Green New Deal or declaring a national energy emergency, are speculative and lack context.
+The statement about winning the popular vote by millions and sweeping all swing states is unverifiable and likely exaggerated.
+The claim about the U.S. having the largest oil and gas reserves is misleading without context.
+These issues reduce the overall truthfulness of the text. |

 Using annotate() for fact checking with a specific